KickingTheTV/ciapp-alpha-docs/docs/pipelines/jenkins.md

 Now you can use your Jenkins as you normally do.

-**Note**: It's not allowed to enable traces collection in the Jenkins Datadog plugin and have the `dd-java-agent` in the classpath (for example, as `-javaagent` in your Jenkins startup command) at the same time.
+**Note**: Please notice that it is not possible to enable traces collection in the Jenkins Datadog plugin and have the `dd-java-agent` in the classpath (for example, as `-javaagent` in your Jenkins startup command) at the same time.

 ### Connecting Logs and Traces